RadiusSketch/RadiusSketch/README.md

  Requirements
 ------------
 F-ParSketch works with [Apache Spark](http://spark.apache.org/).
-In order to run F-ParSketch and ParSketch you must download and install [Apache Spark 1.6.2](http://spark.apache.org/news/spark-1-6-2-released.html)
+In order to run F-RadiusSketch and RadiusSketch you must download and install [Apache Spark 1.6.2](http://spark.apache.org/news/spark-1-6-2-released.html)

  Building
 ------------

-The code is written in Java and We use maven to build it, Use the given [pom.xml](https://github.com/djamelinfo/F-ParSketch/blob/master/pom.xml) file to build an executable jar containing all the dependencies.
+The code is written in Java and We use maven to build it, Use the given [pom.xml](pom.xml) file to build an executable jar containing all the dependencies.
  Usage